Vini2/ParallelMatrixMultiplicationUsingOpenMP/README.md

 Step 3:

 Now, an executable file named "MatrixMultiplierFinal.exe" is created in the folder.
 Double click and open it.
 (Windows users).
+Or type MatrixMultiplierFinal.exe in the command prompt.

 Linux users can use the terminal to run the executable file.
+By running the following command in the terminl ./MatrixMultiplierFinal

 Step 4: